 In June 2011, the FASB issued a new standard on the presentation of comprehensive income.
 The new standard eliminated the current option to report other comprehensive income and its components in the statement of changes in equity.
 Under the new standard, companies can elect to present items of net income and other comprehensive income in one continuous statement or in two separate, but consecutive statements.
-The new standard is effective at the beginning of fiscal years beginning after December 15, 2011.
+The new standard is effective at the beginning of fiscal years beginning after December 15, 2011, and we will revise these statements for the first quarter 2012.